gitter-badger/delineateio.cloud/README.md

     4. DO Images
     5. DO Tags

-Please note that script does not currently destroy the DO Records that contain the short branch name.
+The script does not currently destroy the DO Records that contain the short branch name.

 ## Digital Ocean API Token

-To use the script unmodified a DO API key should be present in an environment variable named DO_TOKEN that provides suitable access to destroy the desired DO resources.
+To use the script unmodified a DO API key should be present as an environment variable $DO_TOKEN on the excuting host.
+The API must have the required permissions to destroy the desired DO resources.

 ## Usage

-It is not anticipated that this script will be used for normal execution of the CI/CD pipeline, althought it could be, buy rather during the development of the CI/CD pipeline itself where resources are not correctly destroyed.
+It is not anticipated that this script will be used for normal execution of the CI/CD pipeline, although that is possible.
+The orginal use case was to clean during the development of the CI/CD pipeline itself.